Skip to main content

 Chapter 1: The War Before the War

-Each of us fought in a war long before we joined the military or deployed.
+Each of us fought in a war long before we joined the military.

 The war of childhood survival.

-This war gave our body its first training on how to handle stress.
+This war trained our body on how to handle stress.

-For most of my childhood, my parents were so stressed with life—and their failing relationship—that when I caused trouble or struggled with something, they rarely asked how I was feeling.
+My parents were so stressed with life and their failing relationship that when I struggled, they rarely asked how I felt.
 Instead, I was told what to do, reprimanded or punished, and life moved on.

 I learned to bottle up my anger and hide my emotions.
-I got better at ignoring how I felt.
-I learned how to "behave" but not how to stay connected to myself when I was stressed out or trust my inner sense of what I needed.
+I got good at ignoring how I felt.
+I learned how to ‘behave’, but not how to recognize what I needed when I was stressed out.

-Unfortunately, the way we learned to handle stress as kids became the unplanned foundation for how we handled it in the military.
+The way we learned to handle stress as kids became the foundation for how we handled it in the military.

-I don’t care how awesome your parents were, no one leaves childhood without a few wounds.
+No matter how good your parents were, no one leaves childhood without some wounds.
 And if you’re like me, you might have gotten more than your fair share.

 But we adapted.
 We overcame.
-We struggled forward—indomitable.
+We pushed forward—unstoppable.

 We were soldiers.